 - Place it on molds and let it sit for about 24 hours.

 - Release soap from the mold after 24 hours and cut into bars.

 - Place on a wire rack.
 Air dry for 3-4 weeks.

 When using soap, the most economical way is to wet one’s hands, rub them together around a dry bar.
 Place the soap back on the dish and rub hands gently together to produce a good lather.

 There are literally hundreds of ways to make sandalwood soaps.
-Let each of this sandalwood soap recipe be your guide to healthy skin.
-You can replace essential oils listed therein with your preferred choice.
+Let each of these sandalwood soap recipes be your guide to healthy skin.
+You can replace the essential oils listed therein with your preferred choice.